 “Hope will never be silent.” — Harvey Milk

 A new chapter in the history of lesbian, gay, bi, and trans people started Sunday when forty-nine people were murdered in a gay bar in Orlando (and at least 50 others were injured).
-With so many deaths by gunfire in a single incident, this is the worst modern mass civilian shooting in the history of the United States (but not worse than the mass killings of American Indians during the conquest of western lands).
+With so many deaths by gunfire in a single incident, this is the worst modern domestic mass civilian shooting in the history of the United States (but certainty not worse than the mass killings of American Indians throughout America’s history).
 The victims in Sunday’s shooting were targeted by a killer who, according to his father, was recently upset at the sight of seeing two men kissing.

-Whatever the actual motives of the shooter were, the killing of so many LGBT (and straight) people in a gay bar is now a part of our history.
+Whatever the actual motives of the shooter were, the killing of so many queer (and straight) people in a gay bar is now a part of our history.
 We are painfully reminded of how all forms of marginalization and dehumanization are connected.
-Extremists with a shared disdain for LGBT people and our human rights pose a threat to all of us, everywhere.
+Extremists with a shared disdain for LGBTQ+ people and our human rights pose a threat to all of us, everywhere.
 We are reminded once again of why silence equals death.
-We cannot be silent to the injustice of the margins, to dehumanization, and to the use of people for political sport.
+This is why we must never be silent to the injustice of the margins, dehumanization, and to the use of people for political sport.

-For LGBT people around the world, Sunday’s mass killing hurts us all.
+For LGBTQ+ people around the world, Sunday’s mass killing hurts us all.
 We are all saddened and we are enraged.
 Our thoughts go immediately to the victims of this hateful crime.
 But we also know that every one of us is a potential target of extreme fear and bigotry.
-And by every one of us, I don’t mean LGBT people alone.
-I mean everyone, all of us.
-We are all the targets of extremism — and that includes Muslims, too.
+And by every one of us, I don’t mean LGBTQ+ people alone.
+I mean everyone.
+All people.
+Everyone is the target of extremism — and that includes Muslims, too.

-Extremism is based on the idea that there is only one “right” way and that all other ways are to be eliminated or pushed aside.
-The LGBT community knows, from the painful lessons of our shared history, how wrong “oneness” can be.
-What makes us the same is our shared uniqueness.
-This is why our response to Sunday’s killing is solidarity for all who are marginalized, not just ourselves — but all others as well.
+Extremism is based on the idea that there is only one “right” way and that all other ways of being are to be eliminated or pushed aside.
+The LGBTQ+ community knows, from the painful lessons of our shared history, how wrong “oneness” can be.
+The fact is, all that makes everyone the same is nothing more than shared uniqueness.
+In all other ways but his everyone is different.
+This unites us all, in that everyone has a place in a world that celebrates difference.
+This is why our response to Sunday’s killing is solidarity for all who are marginalized, not just ourselves.

 Silence still equals death because we cannot be silent when politicians attack us — all of us — for our differences.
 We cannot be silent when politicians like Donald Trump will keep trying to pit Mexican immigrants, Muslims, women, undocumented workers, African Americans, the disabled, and all the other “others” against an imaginary us and an imaginary them.
 Diversity, decency, and human rights must be defended against bullying and marginalization.